SpongePowered/SpongeDocs/source/contributing/implementation/debugging/index.rst

 SpongeCommon, or SpongeAPI, set up your workspace for a SpongeForge or SpongeVanilla implementation.
 SpongeCommon and SpongeAPI are debugged within the implementation setup.

-See :doc:`../../../about/structure` for more information.
+See :doc:`/about/structure` for more information.

 .. note::
     Be sure to read and understand :doc:`/contributing/howtogit` and :doc:`/contributing/versioning` as well as the entirety of the :doc:`../index` sections before proceeding.

+.. _setupWorkspace:

 Setup the Workspace
 ===================